Macular Degeneration and Smoking

 √ Studies in mice showed that smoking has a role in cell injury to the retinal pigment epithelium.

-The most important thing you can do to protect yourself against AMD is not to smoke, and if you do smoke, to stop.
+One of the most important things you can do to protect yourself against age related macular degeneration is not to smoke, and if you do smoke, to stop.

 Go from Macular Degeneration Smoking to Cause of Macular Degeneration

-Go from Macular Degeneration Smoking to Macular Degeneration
+Go from Macular Degeneration Smoking to WebRN Macular Degeneration Home

 √ Prevention of Macular Degeneration?